microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 Create resource groups,  **SuperchargeSQL-dev** and **SuperchargeSQL-prod** with the PowerShell Script below:

-:exclamation:  Use the below PowerShell Script in a new PowerShell file in **VSCode**, executing it twic, once for each resource group name
+:exclamation:  Use the below PowerShell Script in a new PowerShell file in **VS Code**, executing it twice, once for each resource group name

 ```powershell